Finding the right general contractor (GC) for your commercial construction project can be the difference between success and costly failure.

 Once you get your bids back, make sure to compare them against what you found out around communication.
 Savings a few percentage points on your initial bid only to have it eaten back up with change orders and confusing communication isn’t worth the “savings.”
 Poor communication can extend your schedule, and this can result in lost revenue.

-One sure way your bids align with your plans is to have the GC review their bid with you.
+One sure way to make sure your bids align with your plans is to have the GC review their bid with you.
 Have them talk through their interpretation of the project drawings and cross-referencing their comments to their bid.
 Are there any gaps?
 Gaps will cost you money, time, and minimize quality.

 If you have a new commercial construction project you’d like to discuss with our team, drop us a line and we’ll be happy to set up a time to learn more about your plans.